inato/fp-ts-training/README.md

 $ yarn test:watch
 ```

-Finally, if you wish to only run the tests for a given exercice `exoN`, you can
+Finally, if you wish to only run the tests for a given exercise `exoN`, you can
 run the following:

 ```sh
 $ yarn test[:watch] exoN
 ```

-The exercices are organized into `exoN` folders and most of what is required to
+The exercises are organized into `exoN` folders and most of what is required to
 complete each is detailed in the comments.

 ## code style guide